BACK TO ON STAGE

 THE PROCESS

-Our series kicks off with Thornton Wilder's The Skin of Our Teeth on October 7th, followed by Arthur Miller's I Can't Remember Anything on November 4th, and concludes with Tennessee Williams' A House Not Meant to Stand on December 2nd.
+Our series kicks off with Thornton Wilder's The Skin of Our Teeth on October 7th, followed by Arthur Miller's I Can't Remember Anything on November 4th, and concludes with Tennessee Williams' A House Not Meant to Stand in January 2025.

 Each play will undergo three days of intensive exploration and after each rehearsal, we'll host a special Zoom Debrief exclusively for members of Irondale's new membership program, the Director's Circle, where we'll share the day's discoveries and insights.
 Then, we will await for you to join us and witness the "process-at-work" that goes on at Irondale.